Nice to meet you.

-Some people have a burning desire to run their own business, but there are also those who prefer the stability of a nine-to-five job.
+Some people have a burning desire to run their own business, but some prefer the stability of a nine-to-five job.

-And then there are those who’d love to be an entrepreneur but are more risk-averse or dependent on a steady income.
-That’s where the side hustle comes in.
-It’s estimated that 35% of millennials currently run a side hustle.
+Then there are those who love to be entrepreneurs but are more risk-averse or dependent on a steady income.
+They are mostly fixated on the implications of initiating a side hustle, the expenditures to bear, not to mention the two-timing.

 Benefits of running a side hustle

-There are many benefits of running a side hustle, including earning extra income, fulfilling a dream without risk, pursuing your passion, learning new skills, and gaining independence.
+Running a side hustle has many benefits, including earning extra income, fulfilling a dream without risk, pursuing your passion, learning new skills, and gaining independence.

-The ability to earn another income stream outside of your salary is very attractive and also sometimes necessary.
+• Earning extra income: The ability to earn another income stream outside your salary is very attractive and sometimes necessary.
 Aside from helping to cover monthly expenses, that extra income can also help fund life’s little luxuries, such as family vacations abroad.
-Not to mention it’s financially smarter not to put all your eggs in one basket!
+Not to mention, it’s financially smarter not to put all your eggs in one basket!

-If you dream of becoming an entrepreneur but harbor a fear of going solo, a side hustle lets you do your own gig while still maintaining financial security.
+• Fulfilling a dream without risk: If you dream of becoming an entrepreneur but harbor a fear of going solo, a side hustle lets you do your own gig while maintaining financial security.
 It gives you a way how to make money from home, plus there’s no risk of taking on extra office expenses.

-Even if you’re in your dream office job, it’s unlikely that you feel as passionately working for someone else as you would if it were your own business.
+• Pursuing your passion: Even if you’re in your dream office job, it’s unlikely that you feel as passionately working for someone else as you would if it were your own business.
+A side hustle reignites your passion and fondness for your work and fuels your creative spirits so that you can devote a more positive approach to your startup gig.

-When you run your side hustle, you get to experience the independence of entrepreneurship.
-This will help you master valuable self-accountability for if and when you decide to turn it into a full-time business.
+• Gaining independence: When you run your side hustle, you experience the independence of entrepreneurship.
+This will help you master valuable self-accountability if and when you turn it into a full-time business.

 5 tips for avoiding side hustle burnout